Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Restaurants and eating places appear much quieter during the day and only seem to come alive at night.

-With Hari Raya around the corner, tradition dictates that shoppers are serenaded by golden evergreen Aidilfitri tunes.
+With Hari Raya around the corner, tradition dictates that golden evergreen Aidilfitri tunes serenade shoppers.

 If you plan to travel to the East Coast of Malaysia, this is the best time to visit Kelantan.